 Curry is a delicious food that occupies an important place in Burmese cuisine.
 Myanmar’s curry tastes milder and has relatively simple ingredients compared to the rest of Southeast Asia.
 Rice and some accompanying curries and vegetables is a common street food in Myanmar.
 This meal offers a range of side dishes, usually including chicken, pork, a variety of boiled vegetables and sauce.

 Dosa is an Indian-style, thin, crispy pancake made from fermented rice flour and eggs, which some call “Burmese sandwich”.
 The batter is spread onto a hot iron skillet, the vendor then adds eggs, chopped carrots, onions, cabbage, chili oil and other seasonings.
 This is one of the most popular fast food in Myanmar, and the production process usually takes only a few minutes.
-This kind of pancake is mainly used for breakfast in local, not only delicious, but also cheap, one only needs about 0.5 dollars.
+This kind of pancake is mainly used for breakfast in local, delicious and cheap, one only needs about 0.5 dollars.
 On the streets of Yangon and other cities in Myanmar, vendors selling this food are everywhere.